Arena returns as coach of U.S. national team

 But Arena's contract was not renewed after a first-round exit from the 2006 World Cup in Germany where his U.S. team scored twice in three games and finished last in their group.

-U.S. Soccer are now hoping that Arena can help steady the ship after a rough start to World Cup qualifying and reap benefits from his familiarity with the growing number of MLS players on the national team.
+U.S. Soccer are now hoping that Arena can help steady the ship after a rough start to World Cup qualifying.

-"I'm looking forward to working with a strong group of players that understand the challenge in front of them after the first two games of the Hex," said Arena, who spent the last eight years with the Galaxy.

-"Working as a team, I'm confident that we'll take the right steps forward to qualify for the 2018 World Cup in Russia."
+"They (the players) need to know who I am and what my thoughts are, where they fit in the program and the challenge we have as a team," said Arena.
+"I don't think the roster is going to have radical changes from the last couple of camps but there will obviously be some changes."